xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 {% highlight sh %}
 curl -sSL https://raw.githubusercontent.com/xjlin0/getrbenv-installer/feature/fix_zshrc_install_dir_pathfix/bin/install.sh | bash -s -- --plugins sstephenson/ruby-build,rkh/rbenv-update
 {% endhighlight %}
 Success?
 Please close Babun shell and restart Babun to get the path works.
 Now how do you install newer version of Ruby?
 Currently there is <a href="https://bugs.ruby-lang.org/issues/11065">a naming bug</a> in the bleeding edge of Ruby under ext/-test- folder and may stop the compilation in installation.
-Thus <a href="/assets/imgs/uutoa_printf.patch">I made a patch for ruby 2.2 or 2.0</a> based on <a href="https://github.com/babun/babun/issues/93">dmattes's suggestion</a> to prevent the compilation stopping you at printf.c, the patch won't hurt ruby's function since it's in test folder.
-When ruby core team fix it in the future, we will be able to enter <code>rbenv install 2.2</code> without patching.
+Thus <a href="/assets/imgs/uutoa_printf.patch">I made a patch for ruby 2.2 or 2.0</a> based on <a href="https://github.com/babun/babun/issues/93">dmattes's suggestion</a> to prevent the compilation stopping you at printf.c.
+The patch won't hurt ruby's function since it's in test folder.
+The installation just need the following three lines of commands:
 {% highlight csh %}
  curl http://xjlin0.github.io/assets/imgs/uutoa_printf.patch | rbenv install --patch 2.2.2
 rbenv rehash
 rbenv global 2.2.2
 {% endhighlight %}
 After closing and restarting Babun shell, your shiny Ruby 2.2.2 is now ready to rock in Babun!
 You may also want to install the old faithful Ruby 2.0 by the same manner, just change <code>2.2.2</code> in the above curl command to <code>2.0.0-p645</code>, since many apps are still using Ruby 2.0.
+When the Ruby core team fix the naming issues in the future, we will be able to enter <code>rbenv install 2.2</code> without patching.

 <hr>
 ## Installation of newer Node.js
-The last version of Node.js with official support for Cygwin was 0.4.12, but <a href="https://github.com/joyent/node/issues/1734">bnoordhuis's patch works for v0.5.8</a>.  <a href="/assets/imgs/node-v0.5.8-patched4cygwin.tar.gz">I applied the patch and attach here for you to download</a>.
+The last version of Node.js with official support for Cygwin was 0.4.12, but <a href="https://github.com/joyent/node/issues/1734">bnoordhuis's patch works for v0.5.8</a>.  <a href="/assets/imgs/node-v0.5.8-patched4cygwin.tar.gz">I applied the patch and attach here for you to download/install</a>.
 You can use the same steps described above.
 {% highlight sh %}
 curl http://xjlin0.github.io/assets/imgs/node-v0.5.8-patched4cygwin.tar.gz
 tar xvfz node-v0.5.8-patched4cygwin.tar.gz